Free tax prep for seniors offered through April 15

-Qualifying senior adults who would like help with their tax returns can take advantage of a free opportunity beginning Monday.
+Qualifying senior adults who would like help with their tax returns can take advantage of a free opportunity.

-LIFE Senior Services annual tax assistance program, offered on site at the nonprofit's central office, 5950 E. 31st St., is returning and will be available through April 15.
+LIFE Senior Services annual tax assistance program, offered on site at the nonprofit's central Tulsa office, 5950 E. 31st St., will be available through April 15.

 Appointments are required and can be made by calling 918-664-9000, Ext.
 1189.